aaravmaloo/apm/docs/concepts/encryption.md

 A single Argon2id invocation produces all three keys, but each serves a distinct security purpose:

-1. **Encryption Key** — Used only for AES-GCM encrypt/decrypt.
+1. **Encryption Key** — Used only for the selected AEAD encrypt/decrypt path.
 Never exposed or stored.
 2. **Auth Key** — Used to compute an HMAC signature over vault metadata.
 Verifies that the vault hasn't been tampered with before attempting decryption.
 3. **Validator Key** — A hash of this key is stored in the vault header.
 APM checks it immediately after key derivation to confirm the correct password was entered, before attempting the expensive decryption step.